 - Physical Hazards: Animal users risk injury from bites and scratches, as well as needles or scalpels.
 Animal care staff may be exposed to additional physical hazards including machinery, noise and ergonomic issues.

 - Chemicals: Animal handlers may come in contact with hazardous agents used in animal research and anesthetic gases.
 Both researchers and animal care staff must follow established procedures to prevent chemical exposures.
-Information on safe work procedures is available in the Research Animal Resource Center (RARC) RARC User’s Guide.
-(Intranet Only)
+Training on safe work procedures related to animals is available through the Education & Quality Assurance department of the Research Animal Resource Center (RARC).

 The EHS Safety Program Manual is a collection of safety requirements and resources, including chemical, biological, radiation and fire safety, spill planning and response, pollution prevention and waste disposal, hazardous materials transportation, and general safety.